 Understanding Data Point Placement

 Data points are the physical connections that link office equipment to network infrastructure.
 Their role in office setups is crucial for maintaining an efficient and productive environment.
-Proper data point placement is essential for network efficiency and productivity, ensuring seamless connectivity in office spaces, whether they are meeting rooms, private offices, or open-plan offices.
+Proper data point placement is essential for network efficiency and productivity, ensuring seamless connectivity in office spaces, whether meeting rooms, private offices, or open-plan offices.

 Key Benefits